OmriGalShen/my-weather/README.md

 This is a simple weather website.
 The app uses [accuweather](https://www.accuweather.com/) api to display basic weather forecast.
 This project was built using the React library,
-and was build as part of home task by [Herolo](https://herolo.co.il/).
 [Here is a live demo!](https://my-weather-omri.netlify.com/)

 ### How do I start?